yana-b27/clearings_extraction_algorithm/README.md

 # clearings_extraction_algorithm

-The algorithm is designed to automatically identify forest clearings under power lines in Sentinel-2 images.
-The algorithm consists of Logistic Regression model for selecting objects similar to forest clearings in terms of brightness (e.g. meadows and vegetation-free lands) into a separate class of low-growth vegetation and Probabilistic Hough Transform for finding linear structures on the binary mask of low-growth vegetation from the classification map.
+This algorithm automates the detection of forest clearings beneath power lines using Sentinel-2 satellite imagery.
+It integrates a Logistic Regression model to classify low-growth vegetation (e.g., meadows and vegetation-free areas) based on brightness and spectral features, followed by a Probabilistic Hough Transform to identify linear structures—indicative of clearings—within the classified binary mask.

-A sample of about 15000 pixels was compiled in QGIS software and further rasterized.
-Before training the model, the images were pre-processed by applying value normalization and saturation contrasting to reduce the brightness of abnormally bright pixels.
-Rasterized polygons were used to extract pixels for sampling.
-In addition to brightness features, features such as SAVI, NDWI (normalized difference water index) and NDBI (normalized difference built-up index) spectral indices were applied in the spectral channels of summer and winter Sentinel-2 images.

-An experiment was conducted and the classification quality metrics accuracy, f1 score were calculated to identify the machine learning model that best selects the low vegetation class.
-Logistic regression was chosen as the fastest and highest quality model for our task.
+## Methodology
+A training dataset of approximately 15,000 pixels was created using QGIS, where polygons were rasterized to sample pixels.
+Pre-processing involved normalizing pixel values and applying saturation contrast to mitigate the impact of overly bright pixels.
+Beyond brightness, additional features were derived from spectral indices—SAVI (Soil-Adjusted Vegetation Index), NDWI (Normalized Difference Water Index), and NDBI (Normalized Difference Built-Up Index)—computed from summer and winter Sentinel-2 imagery.

+To determine the optimal machine learning model, an experiment evaluated classification performance using accuracy and F1-score metrics.
+Logistic Regression emerged as the best performer, balancing speed and quality for isolating the low-growth vegetation class.

-The Probabilistic Hough Transform was chosen as the line search algorithm.
-Before its application, a Gaussian filter is applied to the binary mask of the low-growth vegetation class to distort objects that do not belong to forest clearings, while linear clearings retain linearity.
-Next, object boundaries were found using binary erosion.
-Based on the obtained mask of object boundaries, Hough Transform finds lines.
-Selected lines belong to forest clearings.
+For line detection, the Probabilistic Hough Transform was employed.
+Prior to its application, a Gaussian filter smooths the binary mask of low-growth vegetation, reducing noise from non-clearing objects while preserving the linearity of clearings.
+Binary erosion then enhances object boundaries, enabling the Hough Transform to detect lines corresponding to forest clearings.

 ## Repository structure
 ```
 .
-├── __pycache__/
+├── __pycache__/                      # Compiled Python files
-├── images/                           # satellite images for testing the algorithm
+├── images/                           # Sentinel-2 images for algorithm testing
-├── model/                            # directory of Logistic Regression model
+├── model/                            # Logistic Regression model file
-├── polygons_sets/                    # polygon sets in shapefile format made in QGIS
+├── polygons_sets/                    # Shapefiles of polygon sets created in QGIS
-├── power_lines/                      # OpenStreetMap linear vector files of power lines for each image
+├── power_lines/                      # OpenStreetMap linear vector files of power lines
-├── power_towers/                     # OpenStreetMap point vector files of power towers for each image
+├── power_towers/                     # OpenStreetMap point vector files of power towers
-├── results/                          # results of the algorithm in georeferenced .tif format
+├── results/                          # Georeferenced .tif files with algorithm outputs
-├── svg_plots/                        # some plots from Jupyter notebooks
+├── svg_plots/                        # Visualizations from Jupyter notebooks
-├── LICENSE
+├── LICENSE                           # License file
-├── README.md
+├── README.md                         # Repository overview and instructions
-├── calculate_metrics.ipynb           # Jupyter notebook with example of use of quality metrics for algorithm output
+├── calculate_metrics.ipynb           # Notebook demonstrating quality metrics creation and computation
-├── choose_ml_algorithm.ipynb         # Jupyter notebook with selection of machine learning algorithm for classification
+├── choose_ml_algorithm.ipynb         # Notebook detailing ML algorithm selection
-├── clearings_extraction_algorithm.py # file with clearings extraction algorithm
+├── clearings_extraction_algorithm.py # Core algorithm implementation
-├── requirements.txt
+├── requirements.txt                  # Python dependencies
-└── use_hough_transform.ipynb         # Jupyter notebook with use of Hough transform for line search
+└── use_hough_transform.ipynb         # Notebook showcasing Hough Transform for line detection
 ```
+This repository provides a complete workflow—from data preparation and model training to line detection and result visualization—tailored for monitoring forest clearings under power lines.